iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 Once a message is marked as ignored, this is final and cannot be changed by a later milestone.

-Since the ledger state is maintained from one milestone to another, a message conflicting with a message already confirmed by a previous milestone would also obviously be ignored.
+Since the ledger state is maintained from one milestone to another, a message conflicting with a message already confirmed by a previous milestone would also be ignored.

 ## Pseudo-code